tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you miss with a ranged weapon attack, turn that miss into a hit, dealing your ranged basic attack damage with the attack instead.

 **Quirk:** Sings snatches of nonsense.

 ---

+#### Scroll of Unspoken Deeds

+Although this scroll is initially blank when discovered, it nonetheless feels stained and sordid, and slightly moist to the touch.
+Write a description of an event on the scroll, and everyone involved in that event in any way becomes unwilling to speak about it or react to it.
+They are consumed by feelings of shame, as if whatever happened was vile, unwholesome, unworthy and also their fault.

+For example, if you wrote ‘we stole the treasure hoard of Galdhirix the Dragon’ on the scroll, then Galdhirix would be consumed with embarrassment at having his treasure hoard stolen.
+The dragon might still try to recover the hoard, but would never dare mention it to another dragon, or even a minion.
+Your fellow party members would also be afflicted, although how they deal with their feelings of guilt is up to them.

+If you wrote ‘I was caught spying on the Elf Queen’s Ambassador in Newport’, then the Ambassador would leap to the conclusion that reporting your misdeed would implicate him in someone treasonous or illicit, and that the best thing to do is never mention the incident to anyone ever again.

+As bearer of the scroll, you’re immune to shame.
+We just mean magical shame, but if you’re the sort of person who appreciates items like this, then you’ve probably got normal shame covered yourself.

+You may scrape the scroll clean and inscribe a new event on it, but that lifts the enchantment from the previous shameful incident.

+You may inscribe an event that you weren’t involved in, but you need to be able to describe it in detail and note down everyone who was there.

+**Quirk:** Delights in needling people and reminding them of things they’d prefer to leave unspoken.

+>_Note:_ I sometimes think that all the events of my life are written on one of those scrolls. - Erach, crazed preacher of the Crusader

+---